Consumer Medicine Information (CMI) summary

 not work.

-It does not matter if you take PARIET with food or on an empty stomach.
+It does not matter if you take PARIET with food or on an empty stomach

-If you forget to take it:
+If you forget to use PARIET

-to take it as you would normally.
+continue to take it as you would normally.

-However, if it is almost time for your next dose, skip the dose you missed and take
+If it is almost time for your next dose, skip the dose you missed and take your next

-your next dose when you are meant to.
+dose when you are meant to.

 Do not take a double dose to make up for the dose you missed.

-If you have taken too much (overdose):
+If you use too much PARIET

-If you think that you, or anyone else, may have taken too much PARIET, immediately
+If you think that you have used too much PARIET, you may need urgent medical attention.

-or go to Accident and Emergency at your nearest hospital.
-Do this even if there are
+go to the Emergency Department at your nearest hospital.

-Things you must do:
+Things you should do

 Use PARIET exactly as your doctor has prescribed.

-Tell your doctor if you become pregnant while you are taking PARIET
+become pregnant while you are taking PARIET

-Things you must not do:
+Things you should not do

 Do not give this medicine to anyone else, even if they have the same symptoms as you.